sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - CSP: Concurrent Sequence Programming (techniques)
 - poka yoke

+ACcording to Straoup Book:

+"tricky as error recovery.
+Successful fault-tolerant systems are multilevel.
+Each level copes with as many errors as it can without getting too contorted and leaves the rest to higher levels.
+Exceptions support that view.
+Furthermore, terminate() supports this view by providing an escape if the exception-handling mechanism itself is corrupted or if it has been incompletely used, thus leaving exceptions uncaught.
+Similarly, noexcept provides a simple escape for errors where trying to recover seems infeasible.
+Not every function should be a firewall.
+That is, not every function can test its preconditions well enough to ensure that no errors could possibly stop it from meeting its postcondition.
+The reasons that this will not work vary from program to program and from programmer to programmer.
+However, for larger programs:
+[1] The amount of work needed to ensure this notion of ‘‘reliability’’ is too great to be done consistently.
+[2] The overhead in time and space is too great for the system to run acceptably (there will be a tendency to check for the same errors, such as invalid arguments, over and over again).
+[3] Functions written in other languages won’t obey the rules.
+[4] This purely local notion of ‘‘reliability’’ leads to complexities that actually become a burden to overall system reliability.
+However, separating the program into distinct subsystems that either complete successfully or fail in well-defined ways is essential, feasible, and economical."

 references and further readings:

 B. Stroustrup, Herb Sutter, and G. Dos Reis: A brief introduction to C++’s model for type- and resource-safety.